-- If a team wins or loses by forfeit or default, the team will get credit for winning or losing by the following amounts:
+- If a team wins or loses by default (forfeit), the team will get credit for winning or losing by the following amounts:

-- Should the teams still be tied after all tiebreakers have been exhausted, all tied teams will advance.
+- Should the teams still be tied after all tie-breakers have been exhausted, all tied teams will qualify.

-- Once one team has broken from the tie, the tiebreaker process will start over.
+- Once one team has won a tie-breaker, the tie-breaker process will start over.

 - Please see Section J, Article 7 for Sportsmanship requirements for playoff competition.

 - All Intramural Sports participants and teams are expected to conduct themselves in a sportsmanlike fashion before, during, and after each contest.

 - Participants and teams participate with the understanding and in cooperation with the intended Mission of the Intramural Sports program and Recreation Services department.
 Participants and teams who make a mockery of the game or do not participate in the natural spirit of the game will be removed and/or suspended from the program.